 a.
-A detailed forest stand delineation (FSD) was submitted for this application and was found to address the requirements for a detailed FSD and as described in the Prince George's Woodland Conservation and Tree Preservation Technical Manual.
+A detailed forest stand delineation (FSD) was submitted for this application and was found to address the requirements for a detailed forest stand delineation and as described in the Prince George's Woodland Conservation and Tree Preservation Technical Manual.

 The site contains a mixed deciduous forest, with a combination of upland hardwoods and bottomland species.
 Much of the bottomland areas of the site have been previously impacted by the dumping of trash, vehicles and other debris.
 There is an area of extremely high quality woodlands comprised of oak, hickory and beech species that is located adjacent to the power line easement on the north portion of the property.
 This area also contains a stream valley that intersects with the power line easement.
-This area is shown on the plan to be preserved.

-Comment: No additional information is needed with regard to the forest stand delineation.
+Comment: No additional information is needed with regard to the Forest Stand Delineation.

-b.
 This property is subject to the provisions of the Prince George's County Woodland Conservation Ordinance because it has previously approved tree conservation plans.
 A Type II tree conservation plan has been submitted for review.

 This 121.08-acre property in the M-X-T Zone has a 15 percent woodland conservation threshold of 17.43 acres.
-In addition, there is a 1/4:1 replacement requirement of approximately 18.78 acres due to the proposed clearing of approximately 75.13 acres of existing woodland and a 1:1 replacement requirement of 0.78 acre due to the proposed clearing of forested floodplain.
+In addition, there is a 1⁄2:1 replacement requirement of approximately 18.78 acres due to the proposed clearing of approximately 75.13 acres of existing woodland and a 1:1 replacement requirement of 0.78 acre due to the proposed clearing of forested floodplain.
 This results in a total woodland conservation requirement of 36.99 acres.
 The TCPII proposes to satisfy the woodland conservation requirement through the preservation of 33.40 acres on-site and 3.59 acres of on-site reforestation.

 The woodland conservation threshold of 17.43 acres is being met on-site through the preservation of high quality and high priority woodlands.
-The TCPII is in conformance with the requirements of the Woodland Conservation Ordinance and the approved Type I tree conservation plan.
+In addition to meeting the threshold on-site, the current design shows the provision of almost twice the threshold acreage on-site.
+The high-priority woodland areas are being preserved, with the exception of areas where necessary impacts are proposed for the construction of roads and utilities.
+The TCPII is in conformance with the requirements of the Woodland Conservation Ordinance.